-File is due two weeks prior to the semester start.
+File is due a minimum of 2 weeks prior to the semester start.

 High school teacher is to verify the roster and confirm any student additions or deletions once the semester has started.

 We will not add students unless there is a specific request to do so by your District.
 This will reinforce that students are meeting the identified face-to-face time of the NWTC course.